 Sally’s Blog: Remembering Uncle Hubert

-The photograph was taken by photographers Elliot & Fry, using a camera which produced large, glass plate negatives.
-These First World War glass negatives are now stored in the National Portrait Gallery in London.
+The photograph was taken by Elliot & Fry, using a camera that made large, glass plate negatives.
+These First World War glass negatives are now kept in the National Portrait Gallery in London.

 An extraordinary creation which raised money for six charities which support wounded and disabled service-men and women and their families.
 Some of their injuries are life changing.